MrBOOMSTICK/ToolSet/README.md

 | prem.bat | Runs the command 'premake vs2012' |
 | ------------- | ----------- |
 | Usage | prem |

+###GMOCK NOTE
+When using Gmock the project is automatically set to be static-linking.
+This causes Visual Leak Detector (vld) to find leaks that are not in your code.
+I am looking into this but if you find a solution please let me know!

 ###MY TODO LIST
 * Linux Compatability